p1zza/VaporStoreClub/README.md

 About
 -----------------------------
 With this program you can:
-1.Add products from .xls or .xlsx file to your WooCommerse plugin 2.Edit products from your desktop
+1. Add products from .xls or .xlsx file to your WooCommerse plugin
+2. Edit products from your desktop
-3.Send your products list to your site as .xml file 4.Save secure keys from API to the registry
+3. Send your products list to your site as .xml file
+4. Save secure keys from API to the registry
-5.Using cryptography to encript .xml file before sending to your site
+5. Using cryptography to encript .xml file before sending to your site

 Why desktop?